Assassination of Kim Jong-nam: Further investigations

 On 22 February, Malaysia Royal Police Chief Khalid Khalid Abu Bakar said that the killing was "a planned effort" and that the two women arrested had been trained to carry out the attack and had repeatedly rehearsed it together at Pavilion Kuala Lumpur and Kuala Lumpur City Centre (KLCC).
 Khalid also alleged that the women apparently knew they were handling poisonous substances.
 That same day, an unnamed Malaysian man believed to be a chemist was picked up by police during a raid on a condominium where he then led police to another condominium where various chemicals were seized.

 On 28 February, both women were charged with murder, which carries a mandatory death sentence.
-A lawyer for Hương requested a second autopsy as he doubted Malaysian expertise, calling for experts from Japan and Iraq as well pathologists from North Korea itself to be involved.
+A lawyer for Hương requested a second autopsy as he doubted Malaysian expertise, calling for experts from Japan and Iraq as well as pathologists from North Korea itself to be involved.
 The Malaysian police responded by telling the lawyer to appeal to the high court.

 On 3 March, the only detained North Korean suspect, Ri Jong-chol, was released and deported due to lack of evidence.
 While in transit through China, he told the media that the Malaysian police threatened to hurt his family if he did not confess his involvement in the murder and said his arrest was part of a "conspiracy".
 Malaysian police strongly denied his allegation.

 On 16 March, Interpol issued a red notice for the four North Korean suspects who had fled to Pyongyang.
 The three North Korean suspects, Ri Ji-u, Kim Uk-il and Hyon Kwang-song, who were holed up in the North Korean embassy in Malaysia, were released on 30 March and allowed to return home after investigators interviewed them and cleared them of any wrongdoing.

 On 22 March, Yonhap News Agency released information stating that Ri Ji-hyon, one of the four suspects who left Malaysia after the attack (the man with a cap on the photo from the airport CCTV), is the son of former North Korean ambassador to Vietnam Ri Hong.
 From November 2009, he worked as a trainee diplomat in Hanoi for more than a year before becoming an interpreter for another few years.
 With his ability to converse fluently in the Vietnamese language, he was suspected of having seduced and lured the Vietnamese national Hương into a fake TV prank, making her believe that he was a rich South Korean man.
 On the request of the Judicial Authorities of Malaysia, Interpol had published a red notice for Ri Ji-hyon for his involvement in the murder plot.

 According to the forensics investigation, Kim had a Dell laptop which had accessed data stored on a USB pen drive while he was in Langkawi, though the pen drive was not in his possession when he died.